 Health Promotion (BS)

-This degree-completion program, leading to the Bachelor of Science in Health Promotion, offers courses designed to help students learn how to improve the health of individuals and communities through appropriate planning, implementation, and evaluation of health promotion and disease-prevention programs.
-Graduates will be prepared to (1) positively impact the health and well-being of entire populations and (2) design intervention programs using a combination of health promotion and related organizational, economic, legislative, and environmental support mechanisms.
+This degree-completion program, leading to the Bachelor of Science in Health Promotion, is designed to prepare students to work as health promoters.
+Students completing the Health Promotion degree are fully equipped to lead programs geared toward helping people to stop smoking, lose weight, eat better, exercise more, stop abusing drugs, and manage stress.
 Graduates typically find employment in public health agencies, clinical facilities such as hospitals and medical clinics, college and university student wellness departments, voluntary agencies, and worksite health promotion departments.

 Click here for a list of career options.

-The online BS-Health Promotion program accepts 20+ admitted students each summer semester; courses are sequenced to take into account pre- and co-requisites.
-This is a part-time (typically 2 courses/semester), 62-hour, year-round program; it requires 10 semesters (3 years + 1 semester).
-A minor is included in the program (online options include Business, Sociology, and Communication (beginning 2013).
-Students complete a 320-hour, local internship arranged in consultation with academic advisors.
-Because the program is delivered fully-online, students must have reliable access to the internet and a high-speed/broadband access (cable or DSL) is strongly recommended.
+The online Health Promotion BS degree-completion program admits students each fall.
+Courses are sequenced to take into account pre- and co-requisites.
+This is a part-time (typically 2 courses/semester) year-round program.
+Because the Appalchian courses are delivered fully online, students must have reliable access to the internet and a high-speed/broadband access (cable or DSL) is strongly recommended.
+See minimum computer requirements.